rbw/aiosnow/docs/reference/resource/schema.rst

 Nesting
 *******

-Schemas can be nested using the PartialSchema class.
+Schemas can be nested using the :class:`~snow.resource.schema.PartialSchema` class.
 When used with a Resource, related objects are automatically resolved.

 .. code-block:: python